 < Topic Landing Page

-Investing in Rural & Underserved Communities
+Investing in Rural & Underserved Communities to Improve the Healthcare System

 Investing in healthcare for rural and underserved populations promotes health equity, improving health outcomes and strengthening the national healthcare system.
 Healthier communities are more productive, and addressing health disparities can even reduce healthcare costs over time.